kvzn/laravel-switchable-mail/README.md

 ## Configuration

 It uses the `MAIL_DRIVER` configured in `.env` as the default mail driver, for those addresses you want to send to with specified mail drivers, configure it at `switchable-mail.php`.
-You should install the mail drivers not provided by `Laravel` as the meantime, such as Aliyun `Direct Mail` and `SendCloud`:
+You should install the mail drivers not provided by `Laravel` at the meantime, such as Aliyun `Direct Mail` and `SendCloud`:

 	```php
 	// 'directmail' => [